Tommy John FAQ: Dr. Andrews answers frequent questions related to Tommy John surgery

 Are pitchers having the surgery at a younger age?

-Does Tommy John surgery improve pitching speed?
+Does Tommy John surgery improve performance or pitching velocity or prevent future injuries?

 How often do pitchers suffer another arm injury after having Tommy John surgery?